New Zealand Law Commission 2010

 - The self-regulation of alcohol marketing (i.e. ASA) should be replaced with an independent body to manage and enforce the increased restrictions on advertising and sponsorship.

-As at November 2017, the report is yet to receive a formal response from the Government.
+As at December 2020, the report is yet to receive a formal response from any Government.
 As such, community action is important to enable the above recommendations to be adopted.